charmed-kubernetes/kubernetes-docs/pages/k8s/backups.md

 ---
-title: "Backups | Canonical Distribution of Kubernetes&reg;"
+wrapper_template: "base-docs.html"
+markdown_includes:
+  nav: "shared/_side-navigation.md"
+context:
+  title: "Backups"
+  description: How to backup and restore the state of your Kubernetes cluster in the etcd datastore.
 keywords: juju, backup, etcd
 tags: [operating]
 sidebar: k8smain-sidebar
 permalink: backups.html
 layout: [base, ubuntu-com]
 toc: False
-summary: This page is currently a work in progress.
-For existing documentation, please visit <a href="https://kubernetes.io/docs/getting-started-guides/ubuntu/"> https://kubernetes.io/docs/getting-started-guides/ubuntu/ </a>
 ---

-# Backups

 The state of your **Kubernetes** cluster is kept in the **etcd** datastore.
 This page shows how to backup and restore the etcd included in the **Canonical Distribution of Kubernetes <sup>&reg;</sup>**.

 Backing up application specific data, normally stored in a persistent volume, is not currently supported by native Kubernetes.
 Various third party solutions are available - please refer to their own documentation for details.

 ## Creating an **etcd** snapshot